veniamin-ilmer/math/balanced-ternary-logic/readme.md

 | **0** | - | 0 | + |
 | **+** | 0 | + | + |

-Testing out the formulas from above:
+Here is the binary logic for a full adder:

-Sum = A XOR B XOR Old Carry
+* Sum = A XOR B XOR Old Carry
-New Carry = (A AND B) OR (Old Carry OR (A XOR B)
+* New Carry = (A AND B) OR (Old Carry OR (A XOR B)

-Results in this table:
+Using the same formulas with our newly defined ternary logic, results in this table:

 | A | B | Old Carry | = | New Carry | Sum |
 |:-:|:-:|:-:|:-:|:-:|:-:|